amplience/amplience-shopify-hydrogen/docs/amplience/visualization.md

 ## Using the visualization route

-As the components can be in any location, we have set up a specific Visualisation route which is used to visualize individual content items as you are editing.
+As the components can be in any location, we have set up a specific Visualization route which is used to visualize individual content items as you are editing.
 An example of this would be:

 `https://<your-app-domain-here>/en-US/visualization?content=<your-content-id>&vse=<your-vse-domain>&hub=<your-hub-name>`